Back to All Events

 History at the Headwaters, Starksboro

-Meet at the bottom of Hillsboro Road for a walking tour of four sites highlighting the cultural history of a vanished village.
-Explore the remnants of a once-thriving community, including abandoned farms and a historic cemetery, and learn how Hillsboro got its name.
-The ponds, swamps and streams of these hillsides feed the Lewis Creek.
-This walk includes bushwhacking and uneven terrain, and possibly two or more total miles of walking on a steep dirt road.
+Meet at 4428 Ireland Road for a walking tour of historic Hillsboro and Little Ireland.
+We will discover the remnants of a once-thriving community, including abandoned farms and roadways, and learn how Hillsboro and Little Ireland got their names.
+The ponds, swamps and streams of these steep foothills feed the Lewis Creek.
+This walk includes bushwhacking and uneven terrain.

 Bristol Pond, Bristol